Roger Chamberlain: Abortion

 Chamberlain opposes abortion.
 In 2016, Minnesota Citizens Concerned for Life gave him a 100% voting record.

 Social media

-In 2020, Chamberlain drew attention to what he termed the addictive nature of social media, proposing a bill to require registration and annual fees for large social media companies to operate in Minnesota, and the creation of a social media impact fund.
+In 2020, Chamberlain called the use of social media "addictive", and proposed legislation to require registration and annual fees for large social media companies to operate in Minnesota.

 The Minnesota Reformer has criticized Chamberlain's own social media use, in 2020 for following and interacting with Bronze Age Pervert on Twitter and "liking" tweets about the book Bronze Age Mindset, which "argues that equality and human rights are unnatural", and in 2021 for "liking" a tweet by radio host and conspiracy theorist Paul Joseph Watson that read, "Retweet if you're pureblood."
 The Reformer wrote, "It's not clear whether Chamberlain liked the post because he's into pure bloodlines, or because he's an anti-vaxxer".

 Personal life

 Chamberlain and his wife Annette live in Lino Lakes and have two children.